 Then he all but completely ignored the film and wrote a Jerry Cornelius story instead.
 (It’d subsequently be revised and retitled Gold Diggers of 1977 to emphasise the Cornelius elements and downplay the Sex Pistols just a little in order to protect Moorcock’s rights to the material.)

 Moorcock casts “Shakey” Mo Collier, Jerry’s disreputable little buddy, in the Steve Jones role.
 Mo’s washed up after the destruction of his band and wants his back royalties; his slimy manager Frank Cornelius claims there isn’t any money, and is unbeknownst to Mo conspiring with the likes of Miss Brunner and Bishop Beesley to bring punk under the control of major corporate labels and maintain major label control of the music scene.
 Increasingly desperate, Mo follows up a tip from the ghost of Jimi Hendrix and tracks down a mighty figure of legend to help him out – specifically, Lemmy from Motörhead.
 Lemmy, as any fule kno, used to be in the secret society of Musician-Assassins that were the subject of some Cornelius-themed infographic from back in the 1960s, but Lemmy explains that he’s out of the Musician-Assassin game.
-There, he reveals, one sole survivor of the order who is still operational, one lone killer who Mo can prevail upon to help out if he’s willing to face the consequences.
+There is, he reveals, one sole survivor of the order who is still operational, one lone killer who Mo can prevail upon to help out if he’s willing to face the consequences.

 That, of course, is none other than Jerry himself, who once roused from his deathlike slumbers in Ladbroke Grove lurches into action and launches an all-out shooting war against the music industry.
-Brunner and Beesley marshall all the dark forces under their control – Abba, Mike Oldfield, Rick Wakeman and the rest – to try and counter the assault, but not even they suspect Jerry’s true plans – which involve Sid Vicious, who has been powerlessly watching affairs from Hendrix’s cafe in the afterlife for cultural icons who died too young.
+Brunner and Beesley marshall all the dark forces under their control – Abba, Mike Oldfield, Rick Wakeman and the rest – to try and counter the assault, but not even they suspect Jerry’s true plans.
+These involve Sid Vicious, who has been powerlessly watching affairs from Hendrix’s cafe in the afterlife for cultural icons who died too young.

 Although in theory it’s Moorcock’s response to McLaren’s mythologising of his role in the Sex Pistols debacle, Moorcock isn’t exactly innocent of buying into a few music-related legends himself here.
 The evil anti-music conspiracy is supposed to be part of the same plague of corporate selling out that killed the spirit of the 1960s and all the hope that burst forth during the hippie era, as though the likes of the Beatles (who are, remember, Jerry’s favourites) were not a commercial enterprise as well as a countercultural institution.
 Still, it is at least true that the punk craze did help inspire a rapid expansion both of independent music publishers on the one hand, and on the other a whole swathe of bands and artists whose work provided an alternative to the sort of soulless, plastic fare that graces your average mainstream “best of the 1980s” collection.
 Any timeline that yields Joy Division, Siouxsie and the Banshees, Public Image Limited and the Smiths counts as a win by my reckoning.